helrond/quon/goalsAllowed.md

 ---
 title: Goals Allowed
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: The number of goals allowed while a keeper is on the pitch.
+expected_type: Integer
 ---

-number of goals allowed while a keeper is on the pitch.

-## Expected Type

-*   Integer